Body Count (video game)

-Plot
+Gameplay

 A hostile race of aliens have invaded the planet Earth.
 A lone soldier takes up arms to fight against the invaders and drive them away.

-Gameplay

 The game plays as an arcade style shooter where the player shoots from the first person perspective.
 After a sufficient number of enemies have been eliminated, the player proceeds to the next area.
 At the end of the stage, the player must destroy a boss to move on to the next stage.

+Development and release

+In the U.S. the game was released on the Sega Channel.